+(5) A business owner who engages in the type of business and has the number of regular workforce at the place of business as prescribed by Presidential Decree may entrust the duties of a safety officer to an institution specializing in safety management business designated under Article 21 (hereinafter referred to as "specialized safety management institution"). <Amended on May 18, 2021>

+Article 18 (Health Officers)

-- management") shall direct and supervise safety officers referred to in Article 17 and health officers referred to in Article 18. - (3) The type of business and the number of regular workforce at a place of business required to have a person in charge of safety and health management, and other necessary matters shall be prescribed by Presidential Decree. - Article 16 (Supervisors) (1) A business owner shall require a person in a position of directly controlling and supervising production-related operations and employees at the place of business (hereinafter referred to as "supervisor") to perform duties related to occupational safety and health, as prescribed by Presidential Decree. - (2) Where a supervisor is assigned, a safety manager referred to in Article 64 (1) 2 of the Construction Technology Promotion Act and safety management staff referred to in subparagraph 3 of that paragraph shall be deemed assigned, respectively. - Article 17 (Safety Officers) (1) A business owner shall have a person at the place of business to assist him or her or a person in charge of safety and health management regarding technical matters related to safety, among the matters prescribed in the subparagraphs of Article 15 (1), as well as to provide guidance and advice to a supervisor (hereinafter referred to as "safety officer"). - (2) The type of business and the number of regular workforce at a place of business required to have a safety officer; the number, qualifications, duties, authority, and appointment method of safety officers; and other necessary matters shall be prescribed by Presidential Decree. - (3) Where necessary to prevent industrial accidents and where any of the reasons prescribed by Ordinance of the Ministry of Employment and Labor exists, the Minister of Employment and Labor may order a business owner to increase the number of safety officers to at least the number prescribed by Presidential Decree pursuant to paragraph (2) or to replace them. - (4) A business owner who engages in the type of business and has regular workforce at the place of business in the number as prescribed by Presidential Decree may entrust the duties of a safety officer to an institution specializing in performing safety management business designated under Article 21 (hereinafter referred to as "specialized safety management institution").
+- (1) A business owner shall have a person at the place of business to assist him or her or a person in charge of safety and health management regarding technical matters related to health, among the matters prescribed in the subparagraphs of Article 15 (1), as well as to provide guidance and advice to a supervisor (hereinafter referred to as "health officer"). - (2) The type of business and the number of regular workforce at a place of business required to have a health officer; the number, qualifications, duties, authority, and appointment method of health officers; and other necessary matters shall be prescribed by Presidential Decree. - (3) A business owner who engages in such type of business and has such number of regular workforce as prescribed by Presidential Decree shall require a health officer to be solely in charge of the relevant duties. <Newly Inserted on May 18, 2021> - (4) If necessary to prevent industrial accidents and any of the reasons prescribed by Ordinance of the Ministry of Employment and Labor exists, the Minister of Employment and Labor may order a business owner to increase the number of health officers to at least the number prescribed by Presidential Decree pursuant to paragraph (2) or to replace them.
+Amended on May 18, 2021> - (5) A business owner who engages in the type of business and has the number of regular workforce at the place of business as prescribed by Presidential Decree may entrust the duties of a health officer to an institution specializing in health management business designated under Article 21 (hereinafter referred to as "specialized health management institution"). <Amended on May 18, 2021>

-- Article 18 (Health Officers) (1) A business owner shall have a person at the place of business to assist him or her or a person in charge of safety and health management regarding technical matters related to health, among the matters prescribed in the subparagraphs of Article 15 (1), as well as to provide guidance and advice to a supervisor (hereinafter referred to as "health officer"). - (2) The type of business and the number of regular workforce at a place of business required to have a health officer; the number, qualifications, duties, authority, and appointment method of health officers; and other necessary matters shall be prescribed by Presidential Decree. - (3) Where necessary to prevent industrial accidents and where any of the reasons prescribed by Ordinance of the Ministry of Employment and Labor exists, the Minister of Employment and Labor may order a business owner to increase the number of health officers to at least the number prescribed by Presidential Decree pursuant to paragraph (2) or to replace them. - (4) A business owner who engages in the type of business and has regular workforce at the place of business in the number as prescribed by Presidential Decree may entrust the duties of a health officer to an institution specializing in performing health management business designated under Article 21 (hereinafter referred to as "specialized health management institution"). - Article 19 (Safety and Health Managers) (1) A business owner shall have a person at the place of business to assist him or her regarding safety and health as well as to provide guidance and advice to a supervisor (hereinafter referred to as "safety and health manager"): Provided, That the foregoing shall not apply where a safety officer or health officer is assigned or where it is required to have a safety officer or health officer. - (2) The type of business and the number of regular workforce at a place of business required to have a safety and health manager; the number, qualifications, duties, authority, and appointment method of a safety and health manager; and other necessary matters shall be prescribed by Presidential Decree. - (3) Where necessary to prevent industrial accidents and where any of the reasons prescribed by Ordinance of the Ministry of Employment and Labor exists, the Minister of Employment and Labor may order a business owner to increase the number of safety and health managers to at least the number prescribed by Presidential Decree pursuant to paragraph (2) or to replace them.
+Article 19 (Safety and Health Managers)

+- (1) A business owner shall have a person at the place of business to assist him or her regarding safety and health as well as to provide guidance and advice to a supervisor (hereinafter referred to as "safety and health manager"): Provided, That the foregoing shall not apply where a safety officer or health officer is assigned or where it is required to have a safety officer or health officer. - (2) The type of business and the number of regular workforce at a place of business required to have a safety and health manager; the number, qualifications, duties, authority, and appointment method of a safety and health manager; and other necessary matters shall be prescribed by Presidential Decree. - (3) Where necessary to prevent industrial accidents and where any of the reasons prescribed by Ordinance of the Ministry of Employment and Labor exists, the Minister of Employment and Labor may order a business owner to increase the number of safety and health managers to at least the number prescribed by Presidential Decree pursuant to paragraph (2) or to replace them.